na-na-hi/renget/archive/sfbf5.md

 **%red%{Vore}%%**

-\>(You), new hunter in Moga, accept the quest to deliver some Monster Guts to the village.
+%darkgreen%\>(You), new hunter in Moga, accept the quest to deliver some Monster Guts to the village.
 \>"Guts: It's What's for Dinner", ha, funny name.
 \>You reach Area 11 to kill your final Epioth.
 \>A big roar startles you.
 You look back and see a large Lagiacrus.